City budget prioritizes parks, police | Sarasota | Your Observer

 Staff’s proposed $248.8 million budget for 2019-20 includes a flat operating millage rate, though a portion of property tax revenue could go to a new parks and recreation district.

-City administration is recommending more than $248 million in expenditures during the next fiscal year — a 7.8% increase over this year’s budget — but officials do not believe a tax increase is necessary to fund the additional spending.
+City administrators recommend a 7.8% increase in spending in the next fiscal year, but officials do not believe a tax increase is necessary to fund the additional spending.

-During a pair of workshops Monday and Tuesday, city staff presented its proposed budget for 2019-20.
-The commission will reconvene at 3 p.m. today for a special meeting to direct staff regarding the next steps in the budget process, which will conclude with the formal adoption of a budget and millage rate in September.

-The city’s parks department has previously been classified under the general fund.
+The city’s parks department previously fell under the general fund.
 Staff said the change was designed to ensure funding for parks remained dedicated to parks even during periods of economic uncertainty.
-Because the city is establishing a new taxing district, the commission would need a unanimous vote to establish the proposed parks millage rate.
+Because the city is establishing a new taxing district, the commission would need a unanimous vote to establish the proposed millage rate.

 The budget includes 14 new parks-related positions at a cost of $561,664.
 Several of those new jobs would focus on Arlington Park and the Payne Park Tennis Center, two properties Sarasota County operated until last year.
 Jerry Fogle, the city’s parks and recreation director, said his department determined the parks were in need of additional staffing and other improvements after taking control.